BLCM/BLCMods/Borderlands 2 mods/Astor/Quests Rewards/ReadMe.md

 * * * * *

-## [Quest Reward] Double Quest Reward Redux
+## Quests Rewards:

-- Give you the choice between 2 Unique weapons/items instead of a single one, so it will double the chance to get a Unique weapon/item with desired element/part/accessory.
+- __Double Quests Rewards Redux:__ Gives you the choice to be rewarded between 2 Unique weapons/items instead of a single one.
-- Upgrade the customization skin/head rewards to a Blue weapon/item rewards for 9 missions.

-* * * * *

-## [Quest Reward] Dr Zed E-Tech Geek

-- The 7 Missions given by Dr Zed in the main game will be rewarded with a E-Tech weapon/item, with the choice between 2 E-Tech weapons/items instead of a single one.
+- __Dr Zed E-Tech Geek:__ The missions given by Dr Zed give you the choice to be rewarded between 2 E-Tech weapons.

-* * * * *

-## [Quest Reward] Hammerlock Jakobs Sponsor

-- Hammerlock give Jakobs weapon/item reward for few of his mission in the main game, but not all of them...
-Now he will... and with the choice between 2 Blue weapons/items instead of a single one!
+- __Hammerlock Jakobs Sponsor:__ The missions given by Hammerlock give you the choice to be rewarded between 2 Jakobs weapons.

 * * * * *